 - The University of Auckland Leadership and Service Award

 Additionally, we support initiatives that incorporate animals into residential living and therapy programmes.
-In our Auckland Regional Centre, we support the SPCA and St John Outreach Therapy Pets programme.
-In our Waikato Regional Centre, we support the Canine Friends Pet Therapy programme.
+In our Auckland Regional Centre, we support the SPCA and St John Outreach Therapy Pet programme.
+In our Waikato and Whanganui Regional Centres, we support the Canine Friends Pet Therapy programme.
 These volunteers and their animals work alongside our Occupational Therapists to help our clients achieve their specific goals.

 To view volunteering opportunities, visit the specific regional centre below: